Windermere Lake Provincial Park is an elusive gem south on Westside Road from Invermere, British Columbia, Canada.

 The return hike is achieved via the same route used for access.

 The truth is, this may not be the Windermere Lake Provincial Park although the website maps provided a higher sense of probability.
 The other entrance which appeared to be a stronger possibility is shown in the photograph below.
-Clarification from readers who live in the area via the comments section will be greatly appreciated.

 Along the paved Westside Road route south from Invermere, there are several pullouts to small parking possibilities at SRL signs which punctuate both sides of the road.
 These are trails on private land where well-behaved public are invited to enjoy hikes on private land.
 West trails tend to be more of the forest variety where east side trails tend to be more open terrain with potential lake and mountain views.